generation-software/screwdriver-cd-guide/docs/about/contributing/where-to-contribute.md

 ## Screwdriver API

 The **[screwdriver][api-repo]** repo is the core of screwdriver, providing the API endpoints for everything that screwdriver does.
-The API is based on the *[hapijs framework](http://hapijs.com/)* and is implemented in node as a series of plugins.
+The API is based on the *[hapijs framework](https://hapi.dev/)* and is implemented in node as a series of [plugins](https://github.com/QubitPi/screwdriver-cd-screwdriver/tree/master/plugins).

+* The entry point is [server.js](https://github.com/QubitPi/screwdriver-cd-screwdriver/blob/master/lib/server.js)

 * **[Build bookends][build-bookend-repo]** allows a user to create setup and teardown steps for builds.